ramkrishna88/tfllineStatusLondon/README.md

 # TFL Line Status London
- Implemented the tfllineStatusLondon where we are getting the service and lines https://api.tfl.gov.uk/Line/Mode/Tube/Status this will show the lines and service then with this we are getting the lines and service then i am displaying as this
+ Implemented the TFL Line Status London where we are getting the service and lines of tfl with this api https://api.tfl.gov.uk/Line/Mode/Tube/Status this will show the lines and service then with this we are getting the lines and service then i am displaying as this
 # <img width="405" alt="Screenshot 2023-09-08 at 09 14 00" src="https://github.com/ramkrishna88/tfllineStatusLondon/assets/88400309/71457bd6-afcf-4541-a4bb-2a0b6f096437">
 # <img width="362" alt="Screenshot 2023-09-08 at 09 14 21" src="https://github.com/ramkrishna88/tfllineStatusLondon/assets/88400309/6a4e3ffa-1d80-4c4b-b9ee-9e92a99a711f">